Are baby sunglasses necessary?

 Baby aviators and other designer sunglasses

-• Designer baby sunglasses: Baby sunglasses from well-known designers and brands come in a variety of styles and colors — from pink glitter frames to classic Wayfarer-style types.
-Top-rated Beaba offer fashionable sunglasses with built-in straps for newborns, while the popular Julbo brand’s Looping style is a trendy option for older babies (starting at 2 years of age).
+• Designer baby sunglasses – Baby sunglasses from well-known designers and brands come in a variety of styles and colors — from pink glitter frames to classic Wayfarer-style types.
+Top-rated Beaba offers fashionable sunglasses with built-in straps for newborns, while the popular Julbo brand’s Looping style is a trendy option for older babies.

 With so many safe, cute and stylish choices available, there’s no reason not to protect those baby eyes.
 You can have fun with it and get a few pairs to keep in various places (diaper bag, stroller, car, etc.) so that there’s always a pair available.

-Just remember that novelty or costume sunglasses are for playtime and photos only.
+Just remember that novelty or costume sunglasses that do not have UV protection are for playtime and photos only.
 They won’t protect your baby’s eyes from the sun.

 Where to buy baby sunglasses